Being Learning Agile means knowing what to do when you don’t know what to do.

 ”My own way out is always writing down my dilemma”

-Several years ago, I was asked to help recruiting a service manager.
+Several years ago, I was asked to help to recruit a service manager.
 One of the relevant candidates was a man in his sixties who had been fired.
 I didn’t think of him as the ideal candidate.
 However, at our first meeting, something extraordinary happened.
 Instead of positioning himself as a victim, he told me up front that he fully understood why he had been fired: “There is absolutely no reason to have an internal service department.
 That function should be outsourced!”
 And then he continued telling me enthusiastically about training young people in martial arts.
 His presence and his continuous balance on his forefeet did the rest.
 He got the job.
 And I still have a vivid mental picture of him.

 A second role model is Frank Jernigan, a former Google software engineer who joined Google when he was 55 years old.
 He has continuously kept ahead of the technological curve by teaching himself how to code among other things.
 Currently, he is working on Ruby on Rails.
 His advice is: “Keep doing what you love, never allow yourself to be diverted from it.
 Always be willing to help others along the way with kindness and generosity of spirit.
 And you do not ever have to fear becoming irrelevant”.
 He is now 69 years old.